johnfmorton/craft-bespoken/README.md

 # Bespoken, text-to-speech for Craft CMS

 _Bespoken_ uses the ElevenLabs API to bring customizable, high-quality narration to Craft CMS.
 With the click of a button in the control panel, your content becomes accessible to a broader audience.

-Embed your audio files in your site, use them in your podcast, or share them on social media.
+Bespoken the mp3 files in your Craft site Assets, giving you control to use them any way you want.
+Embed your audio files in your site, use them in your podcast, share them on social media, etc.

 ## Highlights